abhishek-kumar-code/Redfish_Public/Specification.md

 ### Resource Tree Stability

-The Resource Tree must be consistent on a single service across device reboot and A/C power cycle, and must withstand a reasonable amount of configuration change (e.g. adding an adapter to a server).
+The Resource Tree, which is defined as the set of URIs and array elements within the implementation, must be consistent on a single service across device reboot and A/C power cycle, and must withstand a reasonable amount of configuration change (e.g. adding an adapter to a server).
 The resource Tree on one service may not be consistent across instances of devices.
 The client must walk the data model and discover resources to interact with them.
 It is possible that some resources will remain very stable from system to system (e.g. BMC network settings) -- but it is not an architectural guarantee.

-* A Resource Tree should remain stable across Service restarts and minor device configuration changes
+* A Resource Tree should remain stable across Service restarts and minor device configuration changes, thus the set of URIs and array element indexes should be consistent and constant.
-* A Resource Tree shall not be expected by the client to be consistent between instances of services
+* A Resource Tree shall not be expected by the client to be consistent between instances of services.

 ### Discovery